Workers' Compensation Attorney in Sacramento

-Even as you read these words, you probably know someone dealing with a work injury.
-The effects can be devastating both financially and emotionally as an injured workers’ livelihood is placed on hold while he or she struggles to find his or her way through an extremely complicated system of benefits.
+If you are dealing with a work injury, the effects can be devastating both financially and emotionally.
+As an injured worker, your livelihood is placed on hold while you struggle to find your way through an extremely complicated system of benefits.

-While the California Workers’ Compensation System was originally developed so that employees could not initiate lawsuits against their employers for negligence when injured, there are a number of areas today within the system itself that often require the assistance of an experienced workers’ compensation attorney.
+While the California workers’ compensation system was originally developed so that employees could not initiate lawsuits against their employers for negligence when injured, there are some areas today within the system itself that often require the assistance of an experienced workers’ compensation attorney.

-Just below, we show the entire process that you'll go through - or are already experiencing.
-Take a close look so you can see what your up against - and why having a workers comp attorney can be a smart decision.
+We show the entire process below that you'll go through or are already experiencing.
+Take a close look so you can see what you're up against and why having a workers' compensation injury attorney can be a smart decision.

-The 4 Stage Process of a Workers’ Compensation Injury and Available Benefits at Each Stage of the Process
+- The Four-Stage Process of a Workers’ Compensation Injury

 - Medical Care